qlikmats/server-side-extension/examples/go/README.md

 The address (localhost:50051) should of course match the address in the server's configuration file.

-For single-machine development and testing it is OK to use insecure communication, but for production scenarios you should use certificates.
+For single-machine development and testing it is OK to use unsecure communication, but for production scenarios you should use certificates.
 See [Generating certificates](../../generate_certs_guide/README.md).

 ## Starting the server

 The Go gRPC sample server can be built and started using the go command:

-*go run server.go*
+*.\run_unsecure.bat*

 This will start the server in unsecure mode.
-To run in secure mode, please run the supplied batch file:
+To run in secure mode, execute the following script instead:

 *.\run_secure.bat*

+## Run the example app
+Copy the file *SSE Go.qvf* to your Sense apps folder, i.e. *C:\Users\[user]\Qlik\Sense\Apps* and start Sense desktop (make sure the SSE Go plugin is up and running).

 ## Implementing a server - Protobuf generated files
 The interface between the Qlik Engine acting as a client and the Server-side extension acting as server is defined in